Eldadchb/meal-planner/README.md

 ## Contributing

-This app is a work in progress, and contributions are welcome!
+This app is in progress and contributions are welcome!
 If you have any suggestions or want to report a bug, please create an issue in the GitHub repository.

 ## License